 Major Section: PROOF-CHECKER

-, as explained further below.
+This defines a macro command named name, as explained further below.

-should (after removing optional declarations) be a form
+The body should (after removing optional declarations) be a form

-as its single value.
+that returns state as its single value.
 Typically, it will just

 print something.

-What (define-pc-help name args &rest body)
+What (define-pc-help name args &rest body) really does is to create

-a call of define-pc-macro
+a call of define-pc-macro that defines name to take arguments args,

-to have the declarations indicated by all but the last form in body
+to have the declarations indicated by all but the last form in body,

-and to have a body that (via pprogn
+and to have a body that (via pprogn) first executes the form in the

 last element of body and then returns a call to the command skip

-(which will return (mv nil t state)
+(which will return (mv nil t state)).

 Major Section: PROOF-CHECKER

-, which is itself a pc-macro command, and commands
+command then, which is itself a pc-macro command, and commands

-.)
-Rather than issuing (then induct bash)
+induct and bash.)
+Rather than issuing (then induct bash), or

-worse yet issuing induct
+worse yet issuing induct and then issuing bash for each resulting

-goals, the above definition of ib
+goals, the above definition of ib would let you issue ib and get the

 same effect.